kakarot94/JS_X-OX_app/README.md

 ## Installation

-To use this little app, simple clone current repo and open index.html file.
+To use this little app, simple clone current repo and open index.html file in your favorite browser.

 ```bash
 $ git clone https://github.com/kakarot94/simpleJS-X-O-app.git